A winter-weary New Jersey resident finds warmth, fun, fine food, and great horseback riding 4 hours away — in Costa Rica

 This area, on the West Coast of Costa Rica, was formed 60 million years ago by volcanic eruptions that left behind the magnificent mountain range through which we rode.

-When we reached the beach, one of 17 we would explore during our stay, we cut loose in a superb gallop along the sand, with surf curling at our feet and erasing our footprints behind us.
+When we reached the beach on horseback, one of 17 we would explore during our stay, we cut loose in a superb gallop along the sand, with surf curling at our feet and erasing our footprints behind us.

 While our guides were preparing our picnic lunch, Jorge from Spain, Lisa from Chicago, Lois from Belgium and I dismounted and took off our saddles.
 We remounted bareback, plunged into the surf, and swam out several hundred yards.

 It was a new experience for us but obviously not for our horses, who seemed to enjoy the swim as much as we did.
 I couldn’t believe that after years of lessons in a ring (“Heels down, Daniel, and shorten your reins.”)
 I was actually swimming with a magnificent horse in the Pacific Ocean!